Lesson 2 of 13 · ⏱ 45 min · ✓ Free

 bash

-rm -r projects_backup/ # delete a folder and everything inside it
+rm -r ~/bash-linux-bioinformatics/data_backup/ # delete a folder and all its contents

-In bioinformatics your files are often enormous — a single FASTQ file can be 50 GB.
-You never open these in a text editor.
-Instead you use command-line tools to inspect just the parts you need.
+In bioinformatics, files are often enormous.
+A single compressed FASTQ file can be 10–50 GB.
+A VCF file with variants from a whole-genome sequencing experiment can have millions of lines.
+You never open these in a text editor — it would either crash or take minutes to load.
+Instead, you use command-line tools to see exactly the part you need.

 bash

-cat file1.txt file2.txt # print two files one after another
+cat file1.txt file2.txt # print two files back to back (concatenate)

-head — Show the beginning of a file
+head — See the beginning of a file

 bash